UO-CS-OER/CS210-text/_sources/07-Efficiency/07-01-Efficiency.md

 and thereafter the quadratic function grows much faster.
 ```

-Why do we focus on large problem sizes?
-Modern computers
-are so fast that, in most cases, our programs
-process a small amount of data in the blink
-of an eye.
-When we try to use the same approach for a
-much larger problem, it might become problematic.
+We seldom care whether our program takes a hundredth of a second or a
+tenth of a second on a small problem.
+Our focus is on efficiency
+with large problem sizes, where performance is more likely to be
+an issue.
 For example,
 consider the following function for determining whether a list
 of integers contains any duplicate items: